Heat stroke in horses

 - Wet his body and use a fan to evaporate the water.
 Your vet may have you wet his body even without a fan.

-My whole entire point of this is just this – knowing your horse’s normals can absolutely alert you to when something is abnormal.
+My whole entire point of this is just this – knowing your horse’s normals can absolutely alert you when something is abnormal.
 Don’t wait it out, just call!

 If you want to easily shop for TPR tools that can help you monitor signs of heat stroke in horses, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!